jnoynaert/PressureDrop.jl/README.md

 Package for computing pressure profiles for gas lift optimization of oil &amp; gas wells.

 **Note that all calculations are currently in U.S. field units.**
+TODO: show example units for inputs.

+Does not solve coupled temperature gradients.

 # Installation